Above: Timothy Hines’ Chrome: The Series conceptualized by illustrator Bryan Randall.

 Above: The conceptualization and the realization of the Iron Guard Headquarters.

 Timothy Hines muses, “In trying to recount all that we have endured, everyone’s contributions, the armies of talented artists and cast members, this is a gigantic feat in and of itself.
 And we did it.
 We finally wrangled the impossible and brought Chrome to the screen.
-Older and younger generations alike are going to get to see it begin to unfold at the end of May.
+Older and younger generations are drawn to the series showing up in mass numbers to view it on Prime.
 I’m excited like a child at Christmas.
 Unbearably happy that Chrome: The Series is coming.”

 Above: Two escaped robots of the Mercury and Copper variety (Darlene Sellers and Jamie Lynn Sease) have been “reclaimed” for reprocessing by EL The reclaimer in Chrome.